frederic-perez/AmE-dictionary/data/idioms.md

 __laugh lines__
 __laugh off__ :two::hammer:
 __laugh something off__ To treat a serious problem lightly by laughing at it. _Although his feelings were hurt, he just laughed the incident off as if nothing had happened._ _He laughed off the incident._
+__laugh until you cry__ To laugh so intensely that tears come out of one’s eyes. _That comedian was really in rare form last night.
+I’m not his biggest fan, but he made me laugh until I cried._
 __laughing in the aisles__ Laughing uproariously or hysterically.
 (Used especially in the phrase “have someone laughing in the aisles.”)
 __laundry list__
 __lavish (someone or something) with (something)__